 Absolutely, it’s pretty simple to track anyone’s IP address and many web sites do.
 Indeed, nearly every website you visit can identify your location and many use this information to determine your experience.
 It’s called geo-targeting or geo-blocking so yes can BBC iPlayer track your address – yes absolutely.
 In the BBC’s case, if your IP address is registered in a non-UK location then you’ll be redirected to the international version.
 You’ll also find none of the amazing BBC iPlayer content will work.

 Why you should use a VPN for BBC iPlayer

-Unsurprisingly this makes them very popular and millions of people across the world use VPNs to enjoy British TV direct from the BBC.
-In fact in any ex-pat community you’ll find most people have access to some sort of VPN to keep in touch with their favourite TV shows from home.
+Unsurprisingly this makes them very popular and millions of people across the world use VPNs to enjoy British TV like BBC1 and BBC 2 from the USA or elsewhere.
+In fact, in any ex-pat community, you’ll find most people have access to some sort of VPN to keep in touch with their favourite TV shows from home.
 It’s not just the BBC, the best VPNs can be used to access all the UK television stations online including ITV Hub.